the-mikedavis/raster/README.md

+# raster

+SVG to PNG rasterizer:

+- minimalistic
-# raster: _a minimalistic, free as in speech and beer, SVG to PNG inline rasterizer_
+- free as in speech
+- free as in beer
+- inline styling (only)

 I generate a few `svg`s with d3.js dynamically.
 What if someone wants to save that `svg`?.